2018 Commonwealth Games: Athletes village

 The Athletes Village was officially opened from 25 March 2018 and provided accommodation and services to 6,600 athletes and officials in 1252 permanent dwellings.
 It was located in Southport, Gold Coast.
-There were 1170 one and two-bedroom apartments and 82 three-bedroom townhouses.
+There were 1,170 one and two-bedroom apartments and 82 three-bedroom townhouses.
 The village had three zones - International, Residential and Operational.

 The residential zone accommodated athletes and officials and also offered recreation, gym and medical facilities.
-The equipment in the gym was sponsored by Technogym.
+The equipment in the gym was provided by Technogym.
 Adjoining the gym was the Athlete Recovery Area.
 The International Zone consisted of retail services, shops and the main dining hall.
 The Festival 2018 events were also held in the International Zone.
 The Dining hall served over 18,000 meals per day to the athletes during the Games.
 Australian telecommunications company Optus opened a store in the International zone named "Yes Optus Store" which provided free calling services to the athletes and officials and other services such as phone charging and watching events of the Games in televisions.
 Optus also provided free Wi-Fi services in the village.